neondatabase/website/content/docs/postgres/query-performance.md

 <Admonition type="tip" title="Tips">
 - The Neon SQL Editor provides a visual `EXPLAIN` and `ANALYZE` capability, providing query plans in a visual form.
 See [Query with Neon's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
-- Regularly run the `ANALYZE` command on your database.
-This updates statistics, helping Postgres produce better query plans.
-The Postgres `autovacuum` process, which is enabled in Neon, will automatically issue `ANALYZE` commands whenever the content of a table has changed sufficiently, but if you're working with very large tables, this may not happen as often as expected.
+- You can run the `ANALYZE` command on your database to updates statistics.
+This helps Postgres produce better query plans.
+The Postgres `autovacuum` process, which is enabled in Neon, automatically issues the `ANALYZE` command whenever the content of a table has changed sufficiently, but if you're working with large tables, this may not happen as often as expected.
 For a query that shows when vacuum or autovacuum was last run, see [VACUUM and ANALYZE statistics](/docs/postgres/query-reference#vacuum-and-analyze-statistics).
 </Admonition>

 ## Cache your data